Risbern21/food_distribution/README.md

 ---
 ## 🚀 Getting Started

-## create a .env file and put the following env vars:
+## rename the ".env.example" file to ".env" in the frontend folder and it should contain:
 VITE_API_URL=http://localhost:42069/api/v1/

 ---

-## create a .env file in the backend folder and put the following env vars:
+## rename the ".env.example" file to ".env" in the backend folder and it should contain:
 DSN=<your_postgres_dsn>
 JWT_SECRET=<your_jwt_secret>

 ---

-### 🔧 Backend Setup (Go Fiber)
+### 🔧 Setup

 ```bash
 git clone https://github.com/Risbern21/food_distribution.git